Degrees Celcius to Farenheight, Conversion issues

 0

-Degrees Celcius to Farenheight, Conversion issues !
+Degrees celsius to Farenheight, Conversion issues !

 Homework Statement

-You work in a materials testing lab ad your boss tells you to increase the temperature of a sample by 41.7 degrees celcius.
+You work in a materials testing lab ad your boss tells you to increase the temperature of a sample by 41.7 degrees celsius.
 Theo nly thermometer you can find at your workbench reads in degrees fahrenheit.
 If the initial temperature of the sample is 68.2 degrees farenheight, what is its temperature in degrees farenheight when the desired temperature increase has been achieved?

 Homework Equations